gestalt-config/gestalt/README.md

 ## ConfigLoader
 A ConfigLoader accepts a specific source format.
 It reads in the config source as either a list or input stream.
-It is then responsible for converting the sources into a ValidateOf with either a config node tree or validation errors.
+It is then responsible for converting the sources into a GResultOf with either a config node tree or validation errors.
 You can write your own ConfigLoader by implementing the interface and accepting a specific format.
 Then read in the provided ConfigSource InputStream or list and parse the values.
 For example you can add a json loader that takes an InputStream and uses Jackson to load and build a config tree.
 ```java
   /**